SamiThueson/Arcade-Game/README.md

 # Future Work

+- Seperate the classes into different files, re-organize the game
 - Make levels of difficultly
 - Add sound effects and background music
 - Add a menu screen